-The parotid gland is one of the three salivary glands contained within the human body.
+The parotid gland is one of three salivary glands contained within the human body.
 The same applies to many animals.
-It is the largest of the three glands, as well as the biggest producer of saliva.
-Saliva, of course, has the lubricating and digestive properties that help protect the alimentary canal linings during meals.
-Likewise, the antibacterial properties of saliva protect tooth enamel against bacteria.
+It is the largest of the three glands and the biggest producer of saliva.
+Saliva has lubricating and digestive properties that help protect the alimentary canal linings during meals.

 Parotid Gland Function